-Employee pre-tax contributions, employer matching contributions, and profit sharing contributions may be withdrawn from a participant's account once annually upon attainment of age 591⁄2.
+Employee pre-tax contributions and employer matching contributions may be withdrawn from a participant's account once annually upon attainment of age 591⁄2.
 Roth contributions are not eligible for this withdrawal.

 Vesting

 Participants are immediately 100% vested in their account balances.